Fath-Ali Shah Qajar: Marriage and children

 Fath-Ali Shah is reported to have had more than 1,000 spouses.
 He was survived by fifty-seven sons and forty-six daughters, along with 296 grandsons and 292 granddaughters.

 A book published in England in 1874 provided different numbers:

 "It is believed that Fetteh Ali had the largest number of children ever born to a man.
 Like a pious Mohammedan, he had only four wives, but his harem generally contained from 800 to 1,000 ladies.
-By these he had 130 sons and 150 daughters, and it is believed that at the time of his death his descendants numbered five thousand souls.
+By these, he had 130 sons and 150 daughters, and it is believed that at the time of his death his descendants numbered five thousand souls.
 The three grandsons who merit notice were the sons of Hussein Ali, the governor of Fars, who aspired to the throne.
 The princes, Riza Kuli Mirza, Nejeff Kuli Mirza, and Timour Mirza, were at Shiraz when their father attempted to seize the throne.
 They were able to make their escape from the city."

 While this is a large number of children, the claim that Fatḥ-ʻAli holds the record is not true.
-(Moulay Ismail ibn Sharif, who lived a hundred years earlier in Morocco, is said to hold the record for the most number of children born to a man.)
+(Moulay Ismail ibn Sharif, who lived a hundred years earlier in Morocco, is said to hold the record for the largest number of children born to a man.)

 Fatḥ-Ali's first son, Mohammad Ali Mirza Dowlat Shah, was seven months older than the second son Abbas Mirza.
 Yet it was the latter who was named "Wali-ahd" or crown prince.
 This was because Dowlat Shah's mother, Ziba Chehreh Khanoum, was of non-Qajar origin (she was a Georgian woman), and therefore he was passed over in favour of his younger brother.

 Consorts

-Here, a non-exhaustive list of Fath-Ali Shah's consorts is arranged in an interactive sortable table.
+Here, a non-exhaustive list of Fath-Ali Shah's consorts is arranged in an interactive, sortable table.